kay-is/pub-docs/docs/src/docs/misc/eth.md

 ## Security

-EthAreum generates the private keys of an Arweave wallet using a signature from your Ethereum wallet, ensuring that control only extends in one direction.
-The EthAreum protocol does not access or control the Ethereum wallet used for generation, thereby safeguarding your Ethereum assets.
+EthAReum generates the private keys of an Arweave wallet using a signature from your Ethereum wallet, ensuring that control only extends in one direction.
+The EthAReum protocol does not access or control the Ethereum wallet used for generation, thereby safeguarding your Ethereum assets.

 However, it's important to be vigilant as some malicious dApps or websites may disguise a high-risk authorization transaction as a simple signature request.
 Always ensure that you only provide signatures to reputable and trusted dApps like [ArDrive](https://app.ardrive.io/).